5Noxi/win-config/network/desc.md

 HKR, Ndi\Params\*LsoV2IPv6,                     type,                   0, "enum"
 ```

-# Disable WOL
+# Disable WoL

-WOL is an Ethernet networking standard that allows a properly configured network computer to be turned on or awakened by a network message.
-WOL is an industry standard protocol for waking computers up from a low-power mode remotely.
+WoL is an Ethernet networking standard that allows a properly configured network computer to be turned on or awakened by a network message.
+WoL is an industry standard protocol for waking computers up from a low-power mode remotely.
 The definition of low-power mode means while the computer is off and has access to a power source.
 This is useful if you plan to access your computer remotely for any reason: It allows you to retain access to your files and programs, while keeping the computer in a low-power state.

 > https://www.dell.com/support/kbdoc/en-us/000129137/wake-on-lan-wol-troubleshooting-best-practices